EXECUTIVE BOARD MEMBERS

-Barbara Frey is the Director of the Human Rights Program in the College of Liberal Arts at the University of Minnesota.
-She is well known as an international human rights teacher, advocate and scholar.
-She has served as an alternate member of the U.N.
-Sub-Commission on the Promotion and Protection of Human Rights, a Special Rapporteur of the Sub-Commission to conduct a study on the issue of preventing human rights abuses committed with small arms and light weapon, and as Executive Director of Minnesota Advocates for Human Rights.
-She is a co-convener of the Midwest Coalition for Human Rights.
+Barbara A. Frey is Senior Lecturer in the Institute for Global Studies and directs the Human Rights Program at the University of Minnesota.
+Frey’s research interests include gun violence and human rights, disappearances and impunity in Mexico, immigration, and human rights advocacy, and she lectures and writes widely on these topics.
+From 2000-03, Frey served as an alternate member of the U.N.
+Sub-Commission on the Promotion and Protection of Human Rights.
+She was appointed Special Rapporteur of the Sub-Commission from 2003-06 to conduct a study on the topic of preventing human rights abuses committed with small arms and light weapons.
+Frey was Executive Director of Minnesota Advocates for Human Rights from 1985-97.

 Paul Dosh is an associate professor of political science at Macalester College.
-Mr. Dosh earned his PhD at UC Berkeley and has also taught at Carleton College and San Quentin Prison.
-A Fulbright-Hays scholar, he is an expert on Latin American politics, and the cofounder of Building Dignity Paul has been involved in prisoner advocacy in California and Minnesota through political activism, giving legal testimony, and producing artistic and educational events focused on prisoner rights and mass incarceration.
+He earned his PhD at UC Berkeley and has also taught at Carleton College and San Quentin Prison.
+A Fulbright-Hays scholar, he is an expert on Latin American politics, and the cofounder of Building Dignity.
+Paul has been involved in prisoner advocacy in California and Minnesota through political activism, giving legal testimony, and producing artistic and educational events focused on prisoner rights and mass incarceration.

 Norah Shapiro After a decade-long career as a Hennepin County public defender, producer/director Norah Shapiro left practicing law to pursue documentary filmmaking.
 Her films have gained much recognition.
 Her production company, Flying Pieces Productions also produces freelance documentary-style videos to help nonprofits, artists, and businesses.
 She also serves on the Board of Directors of Pillsbury United Communities, is the Chair of the Pillsbury House Theatre Advisory Board and volunteers with Reading Partners.